Tests and diagnosisBy Mayo Clinic Staff

-- Thorough interview with your doctor or mental health provider
+- Detailed interview with your doctor or mental health provider

-To be diagnosed with borderline personality disorder, you must meet criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-This manual is published and updated by the American Psychiatric Association and is used by mental health professionals to diagnose mental conditions and by insurance companies to reimburse for treatment.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), published by the American Psychiatric Association, is often used by mental health providers to diagnose mental health conditions and by insurance companies to reimburse for treatment.

 A diagnosis of borderline personality disorder is usually made in adults, not in children or teenagers.
 That's because what appear to be signs and symptoms of borderline personality disorder may go away as children get older and become more mature.

 - Silk KR.
-Borderline personality disorder: Epidemiology, clinical features, diagnosis, and differential diagnosis. http://www.uptodate.com/index.
-Accessed July 17, 2012.
+Borderline personality disorder: Epidemiology, clinical features, course, assessment, diagnosis, and differential diagnosis. http://www.uptodate.com/home.
+Accessed July 1, 2015.

 - Silk KR.
 Treatment of borderline personality disorder. http://www.uptodate.com/home.
 Accessed July 1, 2015.